The course requirements are outlined on the following page: Program Info

-Comprehensive Examination The purpose of the comprehensive examination, which must be taken before more than 15 credit hours of dissertation is earned, is to ensure that the student possesses the following:
+Comprehensive Examination The purpose of the comprehensive examination is to ensure that the student possesses the following:

 A passing grade in the examination is given if at least four of the five members of the public Committee including the student's advisor vote affirmatively.

 Final Examination (Dissertation Defense) The final examination can only be applied after at least three months of operational security experience (as internship, training, etc.).
 The dissertation must be based on original investigation.
 It must demonstrate mature scholarship and critical judgment, as well as a familiarity with the tools and methods of research.
 It must be written on the subject approved in the comprehensive examination.

 Although publication is not the only criterion, generally, it is expected that a Ph.D. candidate at the dissertation defense stage has at least one significant article published or accepted for publication in peer-reviewed sources, such as well-recognized international journals and highly-selective international conference proceedings.
 Other justifiable criteria include well-deployed security software packages and technologies, grants, patents, etc. All those achievements should be largely based on the study and research during the degree work.